slopezpereyra/slopezpereyra.github.io/_posts/2025-11-18-CrossCorrelation.md

 conduction.
 Most serious papers use the wPLI and one could say that co-spectrum-based measures of connectivity are more or less deprecated.

-To demonstrate the utility of the Weighted Phase Lag Index (wPLI) in I simulated two scenarios in Julia.
+To demonstrate the utility of the wPLI, I simulated two scenarios in Julia.
 I generated paired signals $X, Y$ representing 50 distinct epochs of 2 seconds each, sampled at 250 Hz.
 Both signals were constructed based on a shared 10 Hz oscillation  modeled as:

 $$X(t) = \sin(2\pi f t + \theta\_{jitter}) + \mathcal{N}(0, 0.5)$$